CBIIT/ccdi-federation-api-deployments/terraform/README.md

 51. Removed katalon_security_group_id as it's not required for the system stack.
 52. Removed the create_newrelic_pipeline variable as it's not required for the system stack - this is now handled with terraform.workspace conditional.
 53. Recreated variables for the required secrets manager secrets, and removed the unused ones.
+54. Removed service variable as it's not required for the system stack as of now (may be needed later).

 ## ECS Review:
 1. Updated module to use v1.16 (latest as of 4/1/24)